 - When the posting page for that need opens, scroll down to the Waitlist table at the bottom of the page.
 The table displays a waitlisted volunteer's name and email address, the date the volunteer was added to the waitlist, the shift they're waitlisted for, and the number of open spots.
 Note that you can export the waitlist to a spreadsheet as needed.

-Note: If the need is a non-shift need (i.e., it has a duration of Happens On or Runs Until), the shift time may not reflect the actual time of the shift.
+Note: If the need is a non-shift need (i.e., it has a duration of Happens On, Runs Until, or Multi-Date), the shift time may not reflect the actual time of the shift.

 Moving a Volunteer from "Waitlisted" to "Registered"

 When a spot opens up for a need, the waitlisted volunteers will automatically be notified five minutes after the spot opens.
 The spot is available on a first-come, first-served basis.